 That being said, there are plenty of British drinking customs that may seem strange to those who have grown up around or predominantly experienced a different country’s drinking culture.
 Here, we’re going to touch on a few of these quirky British drinking traditions – let us know if we missed any of your favourites!

 First up, in the UK, we call orange juice and champagne Buck’s Fizz, rather than a mimosa.
-Buck’s Fizz is often only consumed seasonally here, around Christmas time, whereas in other countries it’s a common brunch beverage.
+Buck’s Fizz is often only consumed seasonally here, around Christmas time, or at celebrations, such as weddings.
+Whereas in other countries it’s a common brunch beverage.